-Federal Deposit Insurance Corporation up to \$250,000.
+The Foundation maintains its cash balances in financial institutions in the United States.
+The cash balances (excluding those held with investments) are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 At times, the Foundation exceeds the federally insured limits.
 The risk is mitigated by maintaining deposits in only well capitalized financial institutions.
-The Foundations cash balances were underinsured at September 30, 2017 by \$122,603.
+The Foundations cash balances were underinsured by \$219,163 and \$122,603 for the years ended September 30, 2018 and 2017, respectively

-Note 6 - Related Party Transactions
+Note 7 - Related Party Transactions

 The Foundation contracts services to include the duties of the Chief Executive Officer from a company that is an outsourced financial and services provider for one of the Foundation's grantees.
-For the year ended September 30, 2017, the Foundation awarded \$666,250 in grant monies and line of credit to this grantee.